 Aside from blending hydrogen in existing DRI and blast furnaces, high blending shares (up to 100%) in hydrogen-based DRI facilities offer an opportunity to produce steel with very limited use of fossil fuels.
 As early as the 1990s, a 0.5 Mt full hydrogen-based plant was already operational in Trinidad and Tobago (it is no longer active).
-The <a href="https://dx.ncbi.org/hybrid/
+The HYBRIT project, developed by SSAB, LKAB and Vattenfall - which will produce sponge iron using 100% hydrogen in combination with biomass - is working towards transitioning from a pilot to large-scale (~1 Mt of DRI) operation by 2025 in Sweden.
+In June 2021, Volvo Cars signed a collaboration agreement with SSAB to be an off-taker of the fossil-free steel produced in this project.

-Low-carbon hydrogen use, 2030, and total hydrogen demand in industry in the Projects case, Announced Pledges and Net zero Emissions scenarios, 2020-2050
+Low-carbon hydrogen use, 2030, and total hydrogen demand in industry in the Projects case, Announced Pledges and Net zero Emissions scenarios, 2020-2030